Dmitriy-Mk/GMapsSDK_CoreLocation/README.md

 Projects details:
-- Test project's idea: it is a google's standard guide idea -> get user's current location and by tapping the Places button display 5 Most Liked places (around user's current location)
+- Test project's idea -> get user's current location and by tapping the Places button display 5 Most Liked places.
+After clicking on each of Liked Places, user navigates to Map Page, where the road drawed between current and destination locations.
 - Architecture: MVP
 - App's structure: the app consists of two pages -> MapViewController and PlacesViewController